A tale of two churches...

 St Giles’ has been at the centre of village life for many centuries and continues to be the place of focus for special events, such as Christmas, Easter and Harvest.

-As of September 2020, St Giles' is open for private prayer Sunday, Monday and Tuesday from 10am-noon.
+As of November 2020, St Giles' is open for private prayer Sunday, Monday and Tuesday from 10am-3pm.
 Feel free to pop in or join us for a Sunday service at 9am.
 Please follow the signs at the church regarding Covid safety.

 If you’d like to become involved in any aspect of the life of our churches please visit the Volunteers pages of the website.